When you write about average, others look at the details and see something a lot more compelling than simply “average”.

 I’m not suggesting years of therapy to connect with your true self, unless you already want to.
 However, I do think we have to nudge ourselves into our discomfort zones.
 Because when we don’t talk about our “true” (read ordinary or imperfect) selves, we miss the chance to connect with everyone else who is also ordinary or who wonders if they are good enough.
 We miss the chance to celebrate Average and introduce him to the rest of the world.

-Instead of brushing by Average, write about Average.
+Instead of brushing by the everyday moments and activities, write about Average.
 Explain how you feel about him or her.
 Why you love that average person.
 Why Average is special.
 Why you never want to see Average again.
 Why you were never able to appreciate Average as a youth, but have come to appreciate Average later in life.